MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-Great, all of your pages are a maximum of two clicks away from your home page.
+Great, all of your pages are a maximum of two clicks away from your homepage.

+Figure 1.10.1.
+Site Structure

 ### 1.11.
 Subdirectories